sylvain69780/sylvain69780.github.io/_posts/2025-03-09-phi-fun-facts.md

 ---
 ## Questions

-Which number can be found in the architecture of the most beautiful constructions, computer graphics for uniform pattern distributions on a surface, the 2D and 3D geometry of the pentagon and icosahedron, and French politics?
+Which number can be found in the architecture, computer graphics, the 2D and 3D geometry of the pentagon and icosahedron, and French politics?

 This number is "Phi" !